 Another method of inspection is to take a closer look at the loadings of each issue on the common left-right dimension.
-Note, that deterministic scaling techniques assume that all issues equally influence the position of a party on the left-right dimension.
-Table 5 summarizes the posterior densities of the factor loadings indicating how much the latent left-right position load on one of the 16 issue indicators.
-The higher the estimated factor loadings (in absolute terms), the more does a specific issue tap the latent left-right dimension.
+Note that deterministic scaling techniques assume that all issues equally influence the position of a party on the left-right dimension.
+Table 5 summarizes the posterior densities of the factor loadings indicating how much the latent left-right position loads on one of the sixteen issue indicators.
+The higher the estimated factor loadings (in absolute terms), the more a specific issue taps the latent left-right dimension.

-The highest factor loadings are "military" followed by "enterprise", "freedom" and "traditional morality".
+The highest factor loadings are military, followed by enterprise, freedom, and traditional morality.
 Overall, the issues that load most are the ones that are conventionally associated with the left-right concept.
-Indicators such as "internationalism", "European integration" and "multiculturalism" are only correlated negligibly with the left-right position.
-The 95% Bayesian credible intervals (BCI) only overlap zero for the issue "protectionism".
-From 15 out of 16 indicators, the BCI is not overlapping zero, meaning that 15 out of 16 indicators load on the latent factor "left-right".
+Indicators such as internationalism, European integration, and multiculturalism are only correlated negligibly with the left-right position.
+The 95% Bayesian credible intervals (BCIs) only overlap zero for the issue protectionism.
+From fifteen out of sixteen indicators, the BCI is not overlapping zero, meaning that fifteen out of sixteen indicators load on the latent factor left-right.